emsesp/docs/Console.md

 The console will give you more insight into the EMS bus traffic, MQTT queues and the full device information its capturing.
 It behaves similar to a Unix/Linux shell.
 Some of the most common commands are:

-  * `help` lists the commands and keywords.
+  * `help` or `F1` lists the commands and keywords.
 This works in each context.
   * `exit` will exit the console or exit the current context. `CTRL-D` does the same.
   * `CTRL-U` for Undo
   * `<TAB>` for auto-complete
   * `system` to enter the system menu.
 Use `exit` or CTRL-D to return.
   * `su` will switch to the super-user mode.
 The default password is `ems-esp-neo` and can be changed with `passwd` from the system menu or via the Web interface (called secret password).
 When in su mode the command prompt switches from `$` to `#`.
   * Some settings can be changed in the console.
 The `set` command will list them.
-  * `show` shows the data specific to the which context you're in.
+  * `show` or `F2` shows the data specific to the which context you're in.
 From the root it will show you all the EMS device information and any external Dallas temperature sensors.
-  * `show commands` will list all the commands which can called with the `call` command.
+  * `show commands` or `call` will list all the commands which can called with the `call` command.
 See [Commands](API).
   * `log` sets the logging level. `log off` disables logging.
 Use `log debug` for debugging commands and actions.
 This will be reset next time the console is opened.
   * `watch` will output the incoming Rx telegrams directly to the console.
 You can also put on a watch on a specific EMS device ID or telegram ID.
 Also choose to output as verbose text as raw data bytes.